elben/elben.github.io/site/blog/2010-01-30-behind-pythons-unittest-main.markdown

 Of course, `unittest` is more complicated than this, but this describes the main flow of `unittest`.
 I suggest that you download the Python source code and read `unittest.py` yourself.
-It's a lot of fun, really.
-Plus, reading source code is a great way to improve and enrich your coding, and Python's source is one of the best treasures around.
+It’s a lot of fun, really.
+Plus, reading source code is a great way to improve and enrich your coding, and Python’s source is one of the best treasures around.

 ### Archived comments; imported from Posterous